BLUE HORIZON, BOOK 4

 Merlin Sinclair relaxed upon his bunk in the small cabin that had been assigned to him on the Kokoro.
 He hadn’t needed it for more than a few minutes on the flight out, but now that he had hours to wait out the Hyld recharge, he had taken advantage of the time to rest and reflect upon the situation.

 After the Blue Horizon had departed Dennier on its return trip to visit the lapin community on Se’rei, Merlin knew that it was time to confront Rezo Kegawa while he had certain resources available to him.
 With the birth of Samantha’s cubs and the prototype Kirin freighter delivered as the new Blue Horizon, Master Tristen would soon be returning to Sillon.
 Merlin had begged the use of the Kokoro for one final voyage so he could put an end to Rezo’s insubordination once and for all, face to face.
 With this trip alone, he was already convinced how such quick transportation would be greatly coveted by every world in the Planetary Alignment.

 He had already transmitted the freighter’s title to the Dennier branch of the PA Registration office in Grandstorm, but the name of the ship would remain Hidalgo Sun, as voted upon by her crew.
 None of them could agree upon a new name, so in the end they had chosen to remain with what they were used to, despite its origin.
-He agreed it would make things easier, especially with the company paperwork.
+He agreed it would make things easier with the company paperwork.

-Later, when the ship-wide intercom beeped for attention and then the captain’s voice announced the jump time was imminent, Merlin roused himself from his meditation to prepare himself for the gut-wrenching that was associated with a Hyld jump.
+Later, when the ship-wide intercom beeped for attention and then the captain’s voice announced the jump time was imminent, Merlin roused himself to prepare himself for the gut-wrenching that was associated with a Hyld jump.
 Once through on the other end, he would soon see his family again.
 That alone would make the discomfort worth the trip.

 — NEXT EPISODE —